google/hat-backup/README.md

 - ~~Commit hash-tree tops of known snapshots to external storage.~~
 - Add recovery function to restore local metadata from external hash-tree tops (for when all local state is gone).
   - ~~Basic read-only recovery.~~
-  - Full read-write recovery with GC metadata rebuilding.
+  - ~~Full read-write recovery with GC metadata rebuilding.~~
+  - Need to allow users to opt for read-only.
 - ~~Add book-keeping for metadata needed to identify live hashes (e.g. reference sets in each family's keyindex).~~
 - ~~Add deletion and garbage-collection.~~
   - ~~Make 'commit' crash-safe by retrying failed 'register' and 'deregister' runs~~.
 Add tests as this is fragile logic.
   - ~~GC should not be able to break the index.
 This can be avoided by having 'snapshot' check if hashes it wants to reuse still exist (i.e. have not been GC'ed yet).~~
   - ~~GC should delete hashes top-down to avoid removing a child hash before its parent hash.~~
-- Have the blobstore thread(s) talk to external thread(s) to isolate communication with external storage.
+- Have the blobstore talk to external thread(s) to isolate communication with external storage.
 - Make the API used for talking to the external storage easy to change (put it in separate put/get/del programs).
 - Add encryption through NaCL/sodiumdioxide; preferably as late as possible.